Shih Ming-teh: Early life

-He briefly served as an artillery officer in Kinmen.
+Shih briefly served as an artillery officer in Kinmen.

 First imprisonment: 1962–1977

 In 1962 Shih was arrested for alleged involvement in the "Formosa Independence Movement"; over 30 more accomplices, mostly army school and university students, were also arrested.
 Shih's two brothers, poet and painter Shih Ming-cheng and medical school student Shih Ming-hsiung were among them.

 In 1964 Shih was sentenced to life imprisonment for orchestrating the independence movement.
 He was also stripped of his civil rights for life.
-Shih was roughened up and suffered the loss of his teeth and spinal damage at the age of 22.
+Shih was roughed up and suffered the loss of his teeth and spinal damage at the age of 22.

 The Kuomintang regime considered outspoken Shih as a highly dangerous political criminal and therefore prevented him from doing any forced labor that would put him in contact with the world outside prison.
 This gave him time to do research and study.
 Shih focused on philosophy, history, international law, linguistics and Japanese.
 He also developed a strong and resolute personality in prison.

 In the 1970s, Taiwan's government suffered several blows to its international status.
 First, its seat at the United Nations was taken over by the People's Republic of China, then the United States established official ties with Beijing, severing those with Taipei.
 A rebellion in the Taiyuan prison, where many of the inmates were political prisoners, was planned.
 Access to the Taitung radio station and a publicly broadcast declaration of Taiwan's independence from China was one of their goals.
 Many pro-independence prisoners took part in the plot.
 On 8 February 1970 five prisoners murdered a guard and tried to take his gun.
 Ultimately the five inmates broke from prison, only to be caught soon after.
 The breakout plot was foiled.
 The Kuomintang believed Shih was one of the masterminds of the uprising and therefore kept him in isolation during his time in Taiyuan.
-To this date, the investigation documents are still kept confidential and the implication of Shih is disputed by Shih himself, who sued Lin Shu-chi for defamation.
+To this day, the investigation documents are still kept confidential and the implication of Shih was disputed by Shih himself, who sued Lin Shu-chi for defamation.

-In 1974, after 12 years of imprisonment, Shih's first wife Chen Li-chu asked for divorce.
-She had had an affair with one of Shih's friends, who was released before Shih.
-In 1975, when president Chiang Kai-shek died, his son Chiang Ching-kuo succeeded as KMT Chairman.
+In 1974, after 12 years of imprisonment, Shih's first wife Chen Li-chu asked for a divorce.
+She had had an affair with one of Shih's friends, who had been released before Shih.
+In 1975, when president Chiang Kai-shek died, his son Chiang Ching-kuo succeeded him as KMT Chairman.
 Under his rule, a leniency policy was implemented.
 On 16 June 1977, Shih was released after serving only 15 years of a life sentence.